core-wg/oscore/draft-ietf-core-object-security.md

 The nonce is constructed by left-padding the Partial IV (in network byte order) with zeroes to exactly 5 bytes, left-padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 5 bytes, concatenating the padded Partial IV with the padded ID, and then XORing with the Common IV.
 Note that in this specification only algorithms that use nonces equal or greater than 6 bytes are supported.

-When observe is not used, the request and the response uses the same nonce.
+When observe is not used, the request and the response may use the same nonce.
 In this way, the Partial IV does not have to be sent in responses, which reduces the size.
 For processing instructions, see {{processing}}.

 ~~~~~~~~~~~
 +--------------------------+--+--+--+--+--+